roosh1r/KneeFlex/README.md

 - Clone the repository on your local machine

+- If you do not have EvoThings workbench, please download it [here](http://evothings.com/download/)

-- Copy 'knee-flex' into the examples directory of the EvoThings Workbench
+- Copy 'knee-flex' into the 'examples' folder of the EvoThings Workbench directory

 - Drag and drop `index.html` from the folder onto the main window of EvoThings Workbench

+- Download Evothings Application on your smartphone

+- Run EvoThings Workbench

 - Connect your phone as a client

 - Run Knee Flex

-- Knee Flex Run time can be altered by changing the value in Line 496 of `index.html` (Time in ms)
+- Knee Flex data collection period can be altered by changing the value in Line 496 of `index.html` (Time in ms)

-- Once the "Sent Data" message appears on the screen, run the following command
+- Once the "Sent Data" message appears on the screen, run the following command in your Terminal.

 - **Ensure that MongoDB is installed on your machine**.
 It is required to use the command below.
 [Link](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)